Business operations

 Supplementary information

-The environmental management system of the Deka Group has been certified since 2009 according to the international standard DIN EN ISO 14001.
-Within this environmental management system, the Deka Group has systematically worked on reducing its consumption and emissions.
-In 2025, the Deka Group is now introducing EMAS, the Eco-Management and Audit Scheme, a system that goes beyond the environmental requirements of ISO 14001.
-In this context, the collection of relevant data, e.g. on CO2 emissions, waste, water and paper consumption, will be extended beyond its locations in Frankfurt to include further offices in Leipzig, Düsseldorf, Munich, Hamburg and Berlin.
-The key goal of the Deka Group is to reduce CO2 emissions by 90 percent by the year 2045 compared to the year 2024.
-The remaining 10 percent is balanced by the purchase of certificates for climate protection projects, so that Deka can present itself with CO2-neutral business operations from 2045.
+The Deka Group's environmental management system has been certified in accordance with the international standard DIN EN ISO 14001 since 2009.
+As part of this environmental management system, the Deka Group has worked systematically to reduce its consumption and emissions.
+In 2025, the Deka Group introduced EMAS, the Eco-Management and Audit Scheme, a system that goes beyond the environmental requirements of ISO 14001.
+In this context, the collection of relevant data, e.g. on CO2 emissions, water and paper consumption, and waste, was extended beyond the Frankfurt locations to other offices in Leipzig, Düsseldorf, Munich, Hamburg, and Berlin.
+The Deka Group's central goal is to reduce CO2 emissions by approximately 90 percent by 2045 compared to 2024.
+The emission reduction targets for 2025, 2030, and 2050 are documented in the 2025 Sustainability Report in the table “Absolute GHG Emissions and Targets”.

 Further information